muratkeremozcan/appsyncmasterclass-backend/README.md

 > When do we need nested resolvers?
 >
 > Think of its as a utility to avoid over-fetching.
-Oftentimes when we need to
-> return another type, e.g. a Parent type might have a children property/field
-> of type [Child].
-A Customer type might have an orders array of type [Order] or
-> a Person type might have a spouse property, also of type [Person].
 >
-> In all these examples, it's a relationship.
-We can avoid eagerly-loading the
-> related item (ex: children, orders, spouse) unless the caller asks for them.
-> So if it's a nested resolver then GraphQL would know when to actually execute
-> the nested resolver - ie. when the caller specifically asks for it.
+> We need nested resolvers when our types are returning other types.

 In this case we only want to query the `tweets` field of a `IProfile` (`MyProfile`, `OtherProfile`).

 _(34.0)_ Create a nested resolver for MyProfile.tweet.